Aliases for PSMA6 Gene

 GeneCards Summary for PSMA6 Gene

 PSMA6 (Proteasome Subunit Alpha 6) is a Protein Coding gene.
 Diseases associated with PSMA6 include Myocardial Infarction and Phaeohyphomycosis.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are RET signaling and Regulation of activated PAK-2p34 by proteasome mediated degradation.
 GO annotations related to this gene include RNA binding and NF-kappaB binding.

 UniProtKB/Swiss-Prot for PSMA6 Gene

 The proteasome is a multicatalytic proteinase complex which is characterized by its ability to cleave peptides with Arg, Phe, Tyr, Leu, and Glu adjacent to the leaving group at neutral or slightly basic pH.
 The proteasome has an ATP-dependent proteolytic activity.